buschlab/MIRACUM-Pipe-singularity/README.md

 # MIRACUM-Pipe-singularity

-This repo offers a framework to easily work with the singularity version of [MIRACUM-Pipe](https://github.com/AG-Boerries/MIRACUM-Pipe)
+This repo offers a framework to easily work with the singularity version of [MIRACUM-Pipe](https://github.com/AG-Boerries/MIRACUM-Pipe).

+To setup singularity on your machine you may take a look that our [setup script](https://github.com/buschlab/HowTos/blob/master/Singularity/setupSingularity.sh).
+You can build the image either youself using the command `singularity build miracum-pipe.sif miracum-pipe.def` or download the latest prebuilt image from the [release section](https://github.com/buschlab/MIRACUM-Pipe-singularity/releases) to the root of this repository.
+Either way you have to setup additional databases which will be described in the following sections.

 ## Disclaimer